polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 ### Loosely Integrated Memory (LIM)
 Loosely Integrated Memory (LIM) is L2 memory accessed with a deterministic access time.
 LIM memory is not cacheable, meaning that the content of LIM memory will never be cached in processors' L1 cache.
-LIM memory is used where determinic operations are more important than performance.
+LIM memory is used where deterministic operations are more important than performance.
 It can also be used for simple bare metal software debug since the bulk of L2 memory (1920Kbytes) is available through the memory map coming out of reset.

 ### Scratchpad Memory
 Scratchpad memory is made up of L2 memory blocks which are made accessible through the Zero Device address range.
 Scratchpad memory is cacheable.
 It provides the best execution performances as it is made up of low latency on-chip memory.